qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

    * - **Joined layer**
      - ``OUTPUT``
      - [same as input]
-     - Output vector layer with added attributes from the join
+     - Output vector layer with summarized attributes from the join

 .. _qgisjoinattributesbynearest: